-Within the ICS, significant OpRisks and corresponding controls are identified, analysed, assessed and documented across all important risk dimensions (financial reporting, compliance and operations) with the aim of achieving a harmonised holistic risk approach to controls.
+Within the ICS, significant OpRisks and corresponding controls are identified, analysed, assessed and documented across all important risk dimensions (financial reporting, compliance and operations) with the aim of achieving a harmonised holistic approach to risk controls.
 Clear responsibilities for risks, controls and control measures are allocated, which creates transparency, efficiency and effectiveness.